LLAW3301/docassemble-LLAW33012023S1WSL1/README.md

 # docassemble.LLAW33012023S1WSL

-This application assists West Side Lawyers and their clients access relevant, not-legal resources specific to the clients needs.
-The application filters a directory of applications based in the information provided by the client and provides a list of the most relevnat applications based on the users needs, location, gender and Aboriginal or Torres Strait Islander identification.
+This application assists WestSide Community Lawyers and their clients to access relevant, non-legal resources specific to the clients needs.
+The application filters a directory of services/applications based on the information provided by the client.
+It  provides a list of the most relevant applications based on the users selected hardship, location, gender, and Aboriginal or Torres Strait Islander identification.

 ## Author